xtagon/battlesnake-rules-wasm/README.md

 # Battlesnake Rules Wasm

-This is a WebAssembly port of the [Battlesnake rules](rules).
+This is a WebAssembly port of the [Battlesnake rules][rules].

-The goal is to enable executing [Battlesnake](battlesnake) game rules in environments such as web browsers, Node.js, and Electron.
+The goal is to enable executing [Battlesnake][battlesnake] game rules in environments such as web browsers, Node.js, and Electron.

 ## Status